Meet PhD Students

 Doctor of Public Health (DrPH) at LSHTM

-In addition to this OPA, he will do his DrPH thesis or his second Research Study two (RSII) by studying and involving with the ARM-CHAMPS project, which will prospectively assess the burden of micronutrient deficiencies in pregnant women and its link to adverse pregnancy and birth outcomes.
+In addition to this OPA, he will do his DrPH thesis by studying and involving with the ARM-CHAMPS project, which will prospectively assess the burden of micronutrient deficiencies in pregnant women and its link to adverse pregnancy and birth outcomes.
 ARM-CHAMPS is a new pilot project of CHAMPS.
-For his RSII study, Yasir will estimate dietary inadequacies of essential micronutrients among pregnant women, their variation across trimesters, and ways to optimize their intakes using locally available foods using mathematical modelling.
-His findings are expected to contribute immensely to influencing Ethiopian nutrition policy.
+It will integrate and utilize the existing pregnancy surveillance platform in recruiting mothers with early pregnancy to follow their nutritional consumption adequacy and the burden of multiple micronutrient deficiencies.